phalcon/documentation/docs/db-models.md

 The `selectReadConnection()` method is called every time we need to get data from the database, and returns the correct connection to be used.

 ## Dependency Injection
 [Phalcon\Mvc\Model][mvc-model] is tightly bound to the DI container.
 You can retrieve the container by using the `getDI` method.
-Therefore, you have access to all services registered in the DI container.
+Therefore you have access to all services registered in the DI container.

-The following example shows you how you can print any messages generated by an unsuccessful `save` operation in the model, and show these messages in the [flash][flash] messenger.
+The following example shows you how you can print any messages generated by an unsuccessful `save` operation in the model, and show these messages in the [flash](flash.md) messenger.
 To do this, we use the `notSaved` event:

 ```php